angelafrancisco/plantpet-react-fe/README.md

 - Sort plants and tasks by room name or alphabetical
 - Toggle between tasks of "Today" and "Upcoming Tasks"
 - Plant image upload via Cloudinary

+## Other Notes

+- Status Model:
+    - Originally I wanted to make a secondary page (via React Router) that displayed one plant, and all status for that plant.
+I found this to be a much more difficult approach as it prevented the new page and components from being related to Dashboard and I was unable to pass props to an unrelated component sucessfully.
+I ended up duplicating api fetch calls and it felt overly redundant, so I ended up manually migrating all my new code to be similarly formatted on the Dashboard as the plant model.
+- Other Issues:
+    - Because I took a previous project and translated the backend from Node/Express to Python/Django, I ran into several issues with translating React/JavaScript on the frontend.
+I was able to successfully send CRUD to the database but had to do a lot of testing, debugging and console logging to isolate where the issue was.
+As it turned out I still had a specific conditional statement that was specific to Express, but was rendering as undefined with Django.

 ## Credits